luckspt/agisit/labs/lab1/README.md

 Please note that for latest distributions of Ubuntu, a careful install of **Oracle Virtualbox** is required, as the package architecture has to match the Linux kernel architecture.

-Additionally, the VirtualBox package in Ubuntu may have some issues when running in RAM-constrained environments.
-For that purpose, you need to ensure that you have the adequate sources referenced for your kernel architecture.
-As such, the recommendation is to follow the instructions in [Virtualbox in Debian-based Linux distributions](https://www.virtualbox.org/wiki/Linux_Downloads).
+It is recommended that you install [VirtualBox 7.0](https://www.virtualbox.org/wiki/Download_Old_Builds_7_0) version to run this guide smoothly.
+However, if you encounter any issues running in RAM-constrained environments in Ubuntu, you can try to follow the instructions in [Virtualbox in Debian-based Linux distributions](https://www.virtualbox.org/wiki/Linux_Downloads).

 Finally, to install Vagrant we recommend you head to their official [download page](https://www.vagrantup.com/downloads) and follow the instructions provided for your specific distribution.
 If you encounter problems during the installation, the [official documentation](https://www.vagrantup.com/docs/installation) is a helpful resource.